rackerlabs/technical-blog/content/blog/2020/2020-08-27-the-art-of-decision-management-for-multicloud-strategies-part-two/index.md

 ### The approach for developing a multicloud decision management process

-CDMP is an application-centric process that ultimately recommends which target cloud platforms that individual applications should be landing.
+Cloud Decision Management Process (CDMP) is an application-centric process that ultimately recommends which target cloud platforms that individual applications should be landing.
 You can execute this in two stages: Workload Filtering and Application Grouping, followed by Cloud Platform Evaluation and Recommendation.
 Each of these stages has its unique objectives and target outcomes.

 #### CDMP Stage 1: Workload Filtering and Platform Association